Why your site needs a monthly maintenance service

-Unless a website is owned by Alphabet (Google’s parent company), appearing at the top of Google search results requires a lot of effort, ad-money and – crucially – new content.
+Unless a website is owned by Alphabet (Google’s parent company), appearing at the top of Google search results requires a lot of effort, ad money, and – crucially – new content.
 Google’s “spiders” (tools searching the internet for content relevant to people’s searches) are always looking for fresh content, so remember to give them some.

-To use an analogy, if you passed a shopfront and all its goods in the window looked out of date, sun-bleached and boring, would you enter the store, or recommend it to friends?
+To use an analogy, if you passed a shopfront and all its goods in the window looked out of date, sun-bleached, and boring, would you enter the store or recommend it to friends?

-Part of this process is SEO, or Search Engine Optimization.
+Part of this process is SEO, or search engine optimization.
 Very simply, SEO allows businesses to reach a wider audience by pushing their websites to the top of search engine results.
-Many factors determine a website’s SEO ranking, including the recency of content, keywords, links and user experience.
+Many factors determine a website’s SEO ranking, including the recency of content, keywords, links, and user experience.
 Keeping your content fresh will also attract new visitors and customers.

-What’s the expected cost of maintenance?
+What’s the expected cost of website maintenance?

 There’s no way to get around it.
 Maintenance costs are inevitable and pretty much part of the business as a whole.

 Like the CEO worrying about the marketing budget, asking about the cost of maintaining a website is a bit like asking about the length of a piece of string.
-The answer depends on how important the website is, what you hope to achieve with it and dozens of other factors.
+The answer depends on how important the website is, what you hope to achieve with it, and dozens of other factors.

 Some larger companies retain a permanent design team whose sole job is to constantly update the software.
 But a good rule of thumb is to budget 20% of the cost of initial website or app development for maintaining the software.
-So, if the development costs were $100,000, you can reasonably expect to spend about $20,000 annually to maintain the app.
+So, if the development costs were $100,000, you can reasonably expect to spend about $20,000 annually to maintain everything.

-Overall, there are about three main approaches to website maintenance:
+Overall, there are about three main approaches to website maintenance.

 - Do it yourself.
 Best for smaller websites or businesses who don’t mind tackling technical tasks.
-This option trades lower costs for more time and effort;
+This option trades lower costs for more time and effort.

 - You and the pros.
 Hiring a team to resolve the big problems, but switching to in-house maintenance for day-to-day updates can be a useful option.
 However, computers are complex beasts and “the basics” still require expertise.
 If that’s not you, it’s best not to throw away the phone number of the pros too quickly.